albill/albill.github.com/resources/koans/blue-cliff-record.markdown

   "The entire body is hands and eyes."

-<strong>Hekiganroku - Case 90: Chimon and the "Prajna Wisdom"</strong>
+### Hekiganroku - Case 90: Chimon and the "Prajna Wisdom"

 A monk asked Chimon,